-2.22 CONDUCTING THE STUDY, WRITING AND REPORTING THE RESEARCH RESULTS

-Supervisors ideally value the importance of self-management and independence of action on the part of the student and are happy to help the student develop a work plan.
-They then from time to time use the established work plan to follow the progress of the student's work.
-What is clear is that if completing the thesis or dissertation project is of high enough priority on the part of the student, then he/she must realise that many other profitable and enjoyable experiences will have to be postponed or missed and more time devoted to the conduct and completion of the thesis or dissertation research project.
+2.22 CONDUCTING THE STUDY, WRITING AND REPORTING THE RESEARCH RESULTS of high enough priority on the part of the student, then he/she must realise that many other profitable and enjoyable experiences will have to be postponed or missed and more time devoted to the conduct and completion of the thesis or dissertation research project.
 This will necessitate that the student guards time, seeks help immediately it is required, follow the accepted procedures for simulating and collecting data and keep a good record of his/her notes as the research progresses.
 The bibliographic style for your discipline should be identified and bibliographic entries compiled carefully as the research progresses.
 If permissions are needed for any component of the research these should be sought and obtained at the beginning.